GitauHarrison/notes/web_development/personal_blog/display_user_comments.md

         </tr>
 </table>
 ```
 I have named this template using the `_` just to help us know what template is a sub-template.
-A sub-template will included in another template.
-In a previous chapter, we created a template called `flashed_messages.html`.
+A sub-template will be included in another template.
+In [chapter 3](flask_web_forms.md), we created a template called `flashed_messages.html`.
 Let us rename it to `_flashed_messages.html`.
-Make user to also rename its inclusion in `flask_webforms.html`.
+Make sure to also rename its inclusion in `flask_webforms.html`.

-We will include this sub-template in our articles.
+We will include these sub-template in our articles.
 Our current article file is  `flask_webforms.html`.
 Let us add user comments:

 app/templates/flask_webforms.html: Add user comments
 ```html